Pediatric Hematology and Oncology Research

 - Prospective and retrospective studies assessing a variety of quality measures of children with chronic hematology disorders

-Clinical and laboratory research efforts are funded by a wide variety of national, regional and local organizations such as the National Cancer Institute; the National Heart, Lung, and Blood Institute; National Eye Institute; Cancer Research and Protection Institute of Texas; American Cancer Society; St. Baldrick’s Foundation; Children’s Cancer Fund of Dallas; Children’s Medical Center Foundation; Wipe-Out Kids’ Cancer; and Hyundai Hope on Wheels Foundation.
+Clinical and laboratory research efforts are funded by a wide variety of national, regional and local organizations, such as the National Cancer Institute, the National Heart, Lung, and Blood Institute, National Eye Institute, Cancer Research and Protection Institute of Texas, American Cancer Society, St. Baldrick’s Foundation, Children’s Cancer Fund of Dallas, Children’s Medical Center Foundation, Wipe-Out Kids’ Cancer, the 1 Million for Anna Foundation, and Hyundai Hope on Wheels Foundation.